winjolu/99-trolley-problems/README.md

 ## What This Is
+### '...first as a tragedy, second as a farce.'
 If I had the talent to write a song or paint a painting, I might have.
 But I don't.
 So here are some trolley problem memes I dialed up to convey my argument.
 This project explores the absurdity of modern life dominated by technocracy and bureaucracy.
 I'm hiding behind bad jokes to mask my own lack of talent and poor time management.
 Drawing inspiration from Le Guin's "The Ones Who Walk Away from Omelas," Kafka's *The Trial*, and *In the Penal Colony*, Foucault's *Discipline and Punish*, Bauman's *Modernity and the Holocaust*, and Graeber's *The Utopia of Rules* among others, I examine how our blind faith in automated systems and bureaucratic red tape perpetuates injustice and dehumanization.
-The techno-bureaucratic utopia is a cruel joke with a lousy punchline: the child in the basement is us, life ain't fair, and you're going to be dead soon.
+The techno-bureaucratic utopia some of us imagine we inhabit is a cruel joke with a lousy punchline: the child in the basement is us, life ain't fair, and you're going to be dead soon.
 Enjoy the memes.

 ## Works Cited (or, more precisely, works that inspired me)